bjxpen/b64d/README.md

 ---

-## Command Line (CLI) Support
+## Command Line (CLI)

-`b64d` has full CLI support and works beautifully inside terminal scripts or manual workflows.
+The only arguments are file paths.
+The executable is designed for drag-and-drop than becoming one of the million CLI decoders out there.

-### 1. Decode one or more files directly
+### Decode one or more files directly
 Pass one or multiple file paths as arguments:
 ```bash
 # Single file